MusicEnviro/boilerplate/readme.md

 5. create repository on github

     - note: is this necessary for github but not for gitlab?
-    - note: call it musicenviro-\<projectname\>.
+    - note: add this to the MusicEnviro group.
 The corresponding npm package, if that's what this is, will be called @musicenviro/\<projectname\>

 6. create first commit and push: